front-end-foundations/session1/readme.md

 You should take some time to familiarize yourself with their full functionality.

-* The inspector is your first line of defense when troubleshooting.
+* The inspector is your first line of defense when troubleshooting and should be kept open at all times.
-* Safari's developer tool is not turned on by default and most be enabled in Safari preferences.
+* Safari's developer tools are not turned on by default and must be enabled in Safari preferences.

 ### User Agent Styles